-In addition, more thorough periodic dam safety inspections are carried out on a 5 yearly basis.
+In addition, more thorough periodic dam safety inspections are carried out on a five-yearly basis.
 Costs associated with these inspections have been added to forecast direct operating expenditure in the year in which the expenditure is expected to be incurred.
-For the Warrill Valley WSS, Seqwater has allowed for inspection of Moogerah Dam in 2016-17.
+For the Warrill Valley WSS, Sequater allowed for inspection of Moogerah Dam in 2016-17.

 Sequater incurs rates in relation to its land portfolio, including storages.
-Sequater has forecast rates expenses for the Warrill Valley WSS based on 2011-12 actual rates, and has forecast these to increase annually by CPI for the regulatory period.
+Sequater forecast rates expenses for the Warrill Valley WSS based on 2011-12 actual rates, and forecast these to increase annually by CPI for the regulatory period.

-Sequater's proposed direct operating costs by activity (November 2012 NSP) are detailed below in Table 5.5.
+Seqwater's proposed direct operating costs by activity (November 2012 NSP) are detailed below in Table 5.5.